This page lists case law specifically regarding the right to a meaningful hearing on the merits.

 Florida Seal and Expunge Case Law – Right to a Meaningful Hearing

 The question of whether you should request a hearing or not is problematic.
 If the petition is unopposed and the court may grant the request without a hearing you may consider not requesting a hearing.
-However, if the court denies relief are you too late for a hearing?
+However, if the court denies relief are you too late for a hearing if you haven’t requested a hearing?
 This has had some clarification in the appellate courts.
 The best practice would be to ask for a hearing in each case.

 Fisher v.
 State, 20 So.3d 1032 (Fla.
 2d DCA 2009): The trial court’s order denying Fisher’s petition stated merely that section 943.0585 provides that expunction of criminal history records is at the discretion of the court.
 A trial court has discretion to deny a petition if there is a good reason for denial based on the facts and circumstances of the individual case.
 Where a petitioner has complied with the requirements for seeking expunction of judicial records and nonjudicial criminal history records set forth in Florida Rule of Criminal Procedure 3.692 and section 943.0585, Florida Statutes (2007), he is entitled to a hearing at which the trial court should consider all of the facts and circumstances of his case.
 Because the trial court did not conduct a hearing on Fisher’s petition and did not give a reason for denying his petition, we are unable to determine whether it properly exercised its discretion.
 Accordingly, we reverse and remand with directions that the trial court conduct a hearing on Fisher’s petition and, if it again denies the petition, enter an order setting forth its reasons.